Michigan lawyer discusses exclusive remedy provision and lawsuits employees have when they get hurt on the job.

 If your employer tried to hurt you

 If I was injured at work can I sue if my employer intentionally hurt me in Michigan?
 Yes, intentional tort is an exception to the exclusive remedy provision.
-This allows for an employee to sue his or her employer directly.
+This allows for an employee to file a lawsuit against his or her employer directly.
 A good example is when an employer physically assaults his or her employee.

 Watch out for situations when an employer uses tools, materials, or machinery to strike or hit.
 It must be shown that an employer intended to cause injury.
 It is not enough to show that an employer merely should have known.